django/asgiref/specs/www.rst

 as the server sees fit.

-Request
+Request - ``receive`` event
-'''''''
+'''''''''''''''''''''''''''

-Sent to indicate an incoming request.
-Most of the request information is in the connection scope; the body message serves as a way to stream large incoming HTTP bodies in chunks, and as a trigger to actually run request code (as you should not trigger on a connection opening alone).
+Sent to the application to indicate an incoming request.
+Most of the request information is in the connection ``scope``; the body message serves as a way to stream large incoming HTTP bodies in chunks, and as a trigger to actually run request code (as you should not trigger on a connection opening alone).

 Note that if the request is being sent using ``Transfer-Encoding: chunked``, the server is responsible for handling this encoding.
 The ``http.request``